 Advanced autonomous and connected car technologies are a part of the £20 million (INR 170 crores) UK Government backed ‘Autodrive’ initiative.
 This will help in improving traffic flow while congestion will be drastically reduced as will be the potential of accidents.

-Test fleet comprises a host of Range Rovers, Jaguar F-Pace and Ford Mondeo besides Tata Tiago hatchback which has been specifically fitted with GLOSA (Green Light Optimal Speed Advisory).
-Trial runs are being conducted on a 66 km route in UK on closed circuit roads while tests in 2017 will be conducted on roads between Coventry and Milton Keynes.
-By 2018, tests will be conducted on open roads among regular traffic.
+Test fleet comprises a host of cars Range Rovers, Jaguar F-Pace and Ford Mondeo besides Tata Hexa and Tiago, which has been specifically fitted with GLOSA (Green Light Optimal Speed Advisory).
+Trial runs began last year on closed circuit roads, now, they have begun on public roads.